FlyingDR/date/README.md

 # date

 `DateTime` generator with support for adjusting current time.

+## Purpose

-Main purpose is to assist testing application in time-sensitive scenarios without need to adjust its code.
+Main purpose of the library is to assist testing application in time-sensitive scenarios without need to adjust its code (besides switching to use library itself for creating dates in application).

+It is relatively simple to test time-sensitive scenarios for unit tests, but for functional tests it is much harder.
+Of course, there is plenty of solutions:

+ - [`slope-it/clock-mock`](https://packagist.org/packages/slope-it/clock-mock) looks great, but depends on PHP extension.
+ - [`lcobucci/clock`](https://packagist.org/packages/lcobucci/clock) is very popular, but requires dependency on its own `Clock` object which would require updates of signatures of functions and methods and types of class properties.
+ - [Clock mocking](https://symfony.com/doc/current/components/phpunit_bridge.html#clock-mocking) in Symfony's PHPUnit bridge only mocks time-related functions, not `\DateTimeInterface` based classes.

+This library aims to keep amount of required changes at a level, comparable with other solutions.
+Required [updates for the code](#usage-in-application) are listed below and basically limited to change of `\DateTime` constructor methods into call to static method of the different class.
+It also simplifies testing cases when code execution took some time and this time change used somehow (think of performance tracking as an example).

+## General information

 Whole API is exposed as a single `\Flying\Date\Date` class.
 API is provided as a set of static methods to make sure that they will be accessible from any part of code without need to introduce any kind of additional dependencies.

+Generated date objects are limited to `\DateTimeImmutable`.
+Upcoming `ClockInterface` from [PSR-20](https://github.com/php-fig/fig-standards/blob/master/proposed/clock.md) also provides only immutable dates.

 Main API methods - [`now`](#now) and [`from`](#from) returning `\DateTimeImmutable` instances, whose values can be adjusted relative to the actual current time by providing time shifting interval using [`adjust`](#adjust) method.

 ## Usage in application